 If you are buying this as a consumer, we ask that you reply to your quote letting us know and asking for a consumer price, we will then re-quote accordingly.
 Our current expectation as we introduce this system is that consumer prices will increase 3-5%.
 We would like to return a discount to customers then choosing a lower cost payment method (eg BACS transfer or debit card) – at this time we understand we are not allowed to do this so we will have to stick with a higher overall consumer price.

 We understand this may not be good news for every customer but we hope, that by being frank, honest and open with our customers will be the best long term option for all involved.
 We will continue to offer quality shipping containers you can trust at market leading prices and we will continue to do all we can to remain as competitive as possible to all our customers whether consumers or not.
-Should you be looking for a shipping container please feel free to browse our online ranges for more info.

 We would like to add that in no way will any of this ever affect the products we deliver.
 We will still be offering the same guarantees, and our suppliers will be doing the same work to the same standards.